Arousal: Importance

 Arousal is important in regulating consciousness, attention, and information processing.
-It is crucial for motivating certain behaviors, such as mobility, the pursuit of nutrition, the fight-or-flight response and sexual activity (see Masters and Johnson's human sexual response cycle, where it is known as the arousal phase).
-Arousal is also an essential element in many influential theories of emotion, such as the James–Lange theory of emotion or the Circumplex Model.
+It is crucial for motivating certain behaviors, such as mobility, the pursuit of nutrition, the fight-or-flight response, and sexual activity (see Masters and Johnson's human sexual response cycle, where it is known as the arousal phase).
+Arousal is also an essential element in many influential theories of emotion, such as the James–Lange theory of emotion or the Circumplex Model, among other models for describing emotions.
 According to Hans Eysenck, differences in baseline arousal level lead people to be either extraverts or introverts.
 Later research suggests that extroverts and introverts likely have different arousability.
 Their baseline arousal level is the same, but the response to stimulation is different.

 The Yerkes–Dodson law states that there is a relationship between arousal and task performance, essentially arguing that there is an optimal level of arousal for performance, and too little or too much arousal can adversely affect task performance.
 One interpretation of the Yerkes–Dodson law is the Easterbrook cue-utilisation theory.
 It predicted that high levels of arousal will lead to attention narrowing, during which the range of cues from the stimulus and the environment decreases.
 According to this hypothesis, attention will be focused primarily on the arousing details (cues) of the stimulus, so that information central to the source of the emotional arousal will be encoded while peripheral details will not.

 In positive psychology, arousal is described as a response to a difficult challenge for which the subject has moderate skills.